 If the victim has stopped breathing, perform cardiopulmonary resuscitation ONLY if you are trained to do so for carbon monoxide victims.
 If you are not specifically trained, you could expose yourself to potentially fatal levels of carbon monoxide by performing cardiopulmonary resuscitation.

-According to Occupational Health & Safety magazine, carbon monoxide is responsible for the deaths of workers each year, often in winter when fuel-burning tools and other equipment are used in spaces that lack sufficient ventilation.
+According to the Occupational Health & Safety magazine, carbon monoxide is responsible for the deaths of workers each year, often in winter when fuel-burning tools and other equipment are used in spaces that lack sufficient ventilation.
 Examples of equipment that could produce carbon monoxide include:

 - Portable generators;